b-twice/b-api/README.md

 # b-api
-API supporting various facets of my life.
-The API has grown organically, based on what I'm interested in or what I need to support one of my web apps.
+An API for me, b (brian).
+The API has grown organically and started as both an exploration into setting up  a .NET API and a need to expose data to various webb applications.

+## Stack

+* .NET Core 3
+* .NET Entity Framework 3
+* SQLite
+* Swagger

 ## Modules

+### Weather

+Access DarkSky weather data.

 ### Finance

-The first module that was setup to answer the queston: How much a I spending?
-The Finance module supports managing bank transactions, tracking spending by categories, and tracking monthly budgets.
+Expose views of financial records that are collected via an ETL from financial instutitions.
+Groups and summarizes data to see both high level and granular views of how much I am spending.

 ### Groceries